Abundant Minimalism

 Christ gave, and gave and gave.
 He kept on giving, until He had nothing left to give.
 But even now He’s still giving from heaven, and will continue to do so.
 And that’s what He teaches us to do.
 “Give,” He says.
 “Give and don’t hoard.”

 Give, and it will be given to you.
-Good measure, pressed down, shaken together, running over, will be put into your lap.
-For with the measure you use it will be measured back to you.
+A good measure, pressed down, shaken together and running over, will be poured into your lap.
+For with the measure you use, it will be measured to you.

 Luke 6:38